jarodpeachey/jelly/src/content/posts/7-signs-its-time-to-redesign-your-website.md

 featured_image: "/media/img/blog/7-signs-its-time-to-redesign-your-website.jpg"
 ---

-# 7 Signs It’s Time to Redesign Your Website

 Your website is often the first impression potential customers have of your business.
 If it feels outdated or difficult to use, visitors will move on to your competitors within seconds.
 A well-timed website redesign can refresh your brand, improve usability, and increase conversions dramatically.

 But how do you know when it’s the right time?
 Let’s look at seven clear signs your small business website needs a makeover.

----

 ## 1. Your Website Looks Outdated